-Throughout the course of this unit, students will conduct observational investigations.
-Students will demonstrate and observe how position and motion are changed by pushing and pulling objects using the EDP.
+Throughout the course of this unit, students will conduct observational investigations by building and testing structures.
 Students will have to identify information regarding a problem and explain the steps they will take towards solving the problem.
 As a reminder, the EDP is our reinforcement of following steps to solve a problem. (ie: algorithms)